niclastanskanen/Project-5-React/README.md

 - User Stories - As a user I can view details of photos so that I can learn more about it - *Must Have*
 - User Stories - As a user I can view all the photos without going to next page so that I can scroll forever - *Must Have*
 - User Stories - As a user I can see date and time for a photo so I can see how old the photo is - *Could Have*
-- User Stories - As a user I can edit my comments so I can fix typos - *Must Have*
-- User Stories - As a user I can delete my comments so I can change my mind and don’t want to comment on a photo - *Must Have*
-- User Stories - As a user I can read other people's comments so that I can read what other people think - *Must have*
 - User Stories - As a user I can see statistics about a specific user: Followers and following so I can find other people to look at - *Should Have*
 - User Stories - As a user I can follow and unfollow other people so that I can choose which photos I want to see - *Should Have*
 - User Stories - As a user I can edit my photos title and description so - that I can fix typos or update details - *Should have*
 - User Stories - As a user I can delete my photos so that I can choose which photo I want to share - *Must have*
-- User Stories - As a user I can login with my google account so that I don’t have to remember my username - *Could have*
-- User Stories - As a user I can signup with my google account so that I don’t need type in my account info - *Could Have*
 - User Stories - As a user I can save photos to my profile so that I can find them faster - *Should Have*
 - User Stories - As a user I can see all my uploaded photos so that I can trace back and see what I have upload - *Should Have*
 - User Stories - As a user I can login so that I can access my account - *Must Have*
 - User Stories - as a User I can sign out so I can’t access my account - *Must Have*

+Upcoming updates:
+- User Stories - As a user I can leave a comment on a picture so that I can give support to the creator - *Must Have*
+- User Stories - As a user I can edit my comments so I can fix typos - *Must Have*
+- User Stories - As a user I can delete my comments so I can change my mind and don’t want to comment on a photo - *Must Have*
+- User Stories - As a user I can read other people's comments so that I can read what other people think - *Must have*
+- User Stories - As a user I can login with my google account so that I don’t have to remember my username - *Could have*
+- User Stories - As a user I can signup with my google account so that I don’t need type in my account info - *Could Have*

 <hr>